 - Conduct realistic testing amongst other road users and roadside architecture

 - Test over a large area

-- Measure with relative positional accuracy between subject and target vehicle to ± 2cm
+- Measure with relative positional accuracy between subject and target vehicle of under 5 cm

-- Maintain RTK lock between VBOX units to up to 400m vehicle separation
+- Maintain RTK lock between VBOX units with up to 600m of vehicle separation in good conditions